-The net loss of \$2.3 million for our TRS Segment for the year ended December 31, 2020 as compared to the net income of \$8.7 million for the prior year is primarily related to the impact of the mandated closures of our facilities during mid-March 2020 to May and June 2020 due to COVID-19 along with an increase in depreciation expense related to the acquisition of Tropicana Las Vegas.
+The net income of \$19.2 million for our TRS Segment for the year ended December 31, 2021 as compared to a net loss of \$2.3 million for the prior year is primarily related to strong reopening results in the current year at Hollywood Casino Baton Rouge and Hollywood Casino Perryville which in the prior year were closed temporarily from mid-March 2020 to May 2020 and June 2020, respectively, due to COVID-19.
+Additionally, the Company recorded a net after tax gain of \$3.6 million on the sale of the operations of Hollywood Casino Perryville and Hollywood Casino Baton Rouge in 2021.